-Swan, Long, and Ensemble Scholarships (Enrolled Students Only)
+Swan, Long, Bullard, and Ensemble Scholarships (Enrolled Students Only)

 The department annually awards scholarships to enrolled students to cover the cost of performance studies lessons.
 Scholarships are open to all students: from beginners to advanced students, first-years to seniors, in all areas of performance.
 Students may apply each semester for a scholarship; however, preference is given to students who have not previously been awarded a scholarship.
-Applications are due to firstname.lastname@example.org by the first Wednesday of each semester at noon and can be acquired online.
+Applications can be submitted through the Gateway Student Forms menu and must be received by noon on the first Wednesday of each semester.

 The David Long Memorial and Alfred Swan Memorial Scholarships are awarded to current students with demonstrated financial need.
 These scholarships cover the half-hour lesson fee; students taking full-hour lessons are responsible for the other half of the full-hour lesson fee.